dyuk01/blog/_posts/2024-07-26-FindtheCityWiththeSmallestNumberofNeighborsataThresholdDistance.markdown

 ![alt text](/blog/public/img/FindtheCityWiththeSmallestNumberofNeighborsataThresholdDistance.png)

 ## Approach
-We can identify that this problem is utilizing undirected weighted graph in order to find the city with the least path to the cities, given distanceThreshold to limit the distance.
-I will be using Floyd Warshall Algorithm to find the least
+We can identify that this problem is utilizing an undirected weighted graph in order to find the city with the fewest paths to other cities, given a distance threshold to limit the distance.
+I will be using the Floyd-Warshall Algorithm to find a city with the least number of neighbors.

+1. Initialize distance with infinity
+2. Set distance for each node to itself
+3. Set initial distances based on edges
+4. Floyd-Warshall Algorithm
+5. Determine the city with the smallest number of neighbors within the threshold

 ## Code
 ```python